-How well do you understand your company’s payslips?
+How well do you understand your company’s pay stubs (also known as payslips)?
 Better yet, how well do your employees understand them?

-Understanding payslips can be confusing for employees.
-While some never look at their payslips, others go over theirs with a fine-tooth comb, checking for discrepancies.
+Understanding pay stubs can be confusing for employees.
+While some never look at their pay stubs, others go over theirs with a fine-tooth comb, checking for discrepancies.

 You need to be able to address any queries your employees may have confidently to ensure them that your payroll processes are accurate every time.

 And if your business has had to cut employees hours due to the coronavirus (COVID-19) outbreak, their take-home pay may be different to usual.
 That could have implications for their tax bracket and entitlements that are due to them.
 If they don’t understand their pay stubs, they could easily miss important details.